 At Wicker Park Dental Group, we understand that dental emergencies can happen anywhere, anytime – and they require immediate treatment.
 We also realize how hard it is to find an emergency dentist in your area on a Saturday night.
-That is why we offer same-day emergency dental services to our esteemed customers, seven days a week!
+That is why we offer same-day emergency dental services seven days a week

 Dental emergencies comprise a broad range of situations.
 According to the American Dental Association (ADA), dental emergencies are situations that require immediate dental treatment to stop bleeding, prevent infection, or to alleviate dental pain.

 What to do in the Case of Dental Emergencies?

 While dental injuries and emergencies cannot be avoided entirely, knowing what to do in case of an emergency can mean the difference between saving a tooth and losing one.
 Here is a list of common dental emergencies and how you can manage them while you’re waiting to see your dentist for an emergency appointment.

 Severe, an uncontrolled toothache is one of the most common situations that require immediate dental treatment.
 Dental pain can arise due to several reasons:

 - Broken fillings

 - Wisdom tooth pain

 When having a toothache, rinse your mouth with mouthwash to clean the area.
 Usually, a toothache can be temporarily managed by taking any Pain medication (Ibuprofen/Tylenol) However, if the pain does not go away even after taking medication, you must call or text us for an immediate appointment